jawnyawns/hangers/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Found an issue?
 Create a bug report to help us improve!
-title: "[BUG] Replace this w/ a short title describing the problem"
+title: "Replace this w/ a short title describing the problem"
 labels: 'bug,triage'
 assignees: ''